proycon/pynlpl/docs/folia.rst

 -----------------------

-As you know, the FoLiA paradigm introduces 'sets', 'classes', `annotator' with `annotator types' and `confidence' values.
+As you know, the FoLiA paradigm introduces *sets*, *classes*, *annotator* with *annotator types* and *confidence* values.
 These attributes are easily accessible on any element that has them:

     * ``element.id``        (string)
     * ``element.set``       (string)